akhealth/EIS-Modernization/how-we-work.md

 ## Processes

+### Tech Strategy
+We will move the programs currently in EIS off the mainframe within 5 years.
+This is a goal of the EIS modernization project.
+Strategies have been organized in themes.
+For more details about how we will do this work, see [EIS Replacement Project Technical Strategy](/tech-strategy.md).

 ### Testing Strategy

 We practice testing at three levels: unit tests, integration tests, and feature tests.
 For details about how we create and maintain unit, integration and feature tests, see [18F’s “Automated Testing Playbook”](https://automated-testing-playbook.18f.gov/).